glotzerlab/hoomd-blue/ARCHITECTURE.md

 - unattached: An object's data resides in pure Python and may be or not be added.
 - detach: The transition from attached to unattached.
+- removed: The removal of an unattached object from a `Simulation`.
 - sync: The process of making a C++ container match a corresponding Python container.
 See the section on `SyncedList` for a concrete example.
 - type parameter: An attribute that must be specified for all types or groups of